pivotal/docs-platform-automation/CONTRIBUTING.md

    create a pull request (PR)
    and reference the issue that the changes in the PR are addressing.
-   Ensure the PR is made against the correct version of the docs, which are branched by the release version on Pivnet, or contribute new docs directly to `develop`.
+   Ensure the PR is made against the correct version of the docs, which are branched by the release version on Tanzu Network, or contribute new docs directly to `develop`.
 1. Your pull request will be reviewed by one or more maintainers.
    You may also receive feedback from others in the community.